hanami/guides/content/v2.0/introduction/getting-started.md

   Accordingly, they're located in <tt>slices/</tt> folder now.
 </p>

-Hanami's architecture revolves around your project containing many `apps`.
+Hanami's architecture revolves around your project containing many `slices`.
-These all live together in the same codebase, and exist in the same Ruby process.
+These all live together in the same codebase, and (by default) exist in the same Ruby process.

-They live under `apps/`.
+They live under `slices/`.

-By default, we have a `web` app, which can be thought of as the standard, user-facing web interface.
+By default, we have a `main` slices, which can be thought of as a standard, user-facing web interface.
 This is the most popular, so you'll probably want to keep it in your future Hanami projects.
-However, there's nothing unique about this app, it's just so common that Hanami generates it for us.
+However, there's nothing unique about this slice, it's just so common that Hanami generates it for us.

-Later (in a real project), we would add other apps, such as an `admin` panel, a JSON `api`, or an analytics `dashboard`.
+Later (in a real project), we would add other slices, such as an `admin` panel, a JSON `api`, or an analytics `dashboard`.
-We could also break our `web` app into smaller parts, extracting isolated pieces of functionality.
+We could also break our `main` slice into smaller parts, extracting isolated pieces of functionality.
 Hanami fully supports that, too!

 Different `apps` represent __delivery mechanisms__.